mollie/mollie-api-node/README.md

 ### Manual installation

-Alternatively, you may use `git checkout` or [download an archive](https://github.com/mollie/mollie-api-node/archive/master.zip).
+Alternatively, you may use `git clone` or [download an archive](https://github.com/mollie/mollie-api-node/archive/master.zip).

 ## Getting started